monsoonmaelstrom/book2/book2.md

 I shrug.
 “Did you want something, Amelia?”

-“Do you want to spar?” she asks.
+“Do you want to spar?” she invites.

 “With you?
 Now?”